realniraj/azure-aks-workload-report-generator/README.md

 You will need:

 - An active AKS cluster that you want to document.
-- Permissions to create and manage Azure AD Applications and assign roles in your Azure subscription.
+- Permissions to create and manage Entra ID Applications and assign roles in your Azure subscription.

-### 1. Create an Azure AD Application and Service Principal
+### 1. Create an Entra ID Application and Service Principal

 This identity will be granted access to your cluster.